cordialgerm/foe_foundry/data/5e_canonical/ancient_bronze_dragon.md

 **Tail Attack**.
 The dragon makes a tail attack.

 **Wing Attack (Costs 2 Actions)**.
 The dragon beats its wings.
 Each creature within 15 feet of the dragon must succeed on a DC 24 Dexterity saving throw or take 16 (2d6+9) bludgeoning damage and be knocked prone.
-The dragon can then fly up to half its flying speed.
+The dragon can then fly up to half its flying speed.</statblock>